bitagoras/xtype/README.md

 ## Table of content

-**Purpose:** Table of content: Lists the starting positions of all elements in a list
+**Purpose:** Table of content: Lists the starting positions of all elements in a list element

 **Meta element type:** `array of unsigned integer (i,j,k,l)`